adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #41 Roadblock Update.
 So I've learned a bit about how to make a <div> draggable.
 It is not that difficult.
 Just add the 'draggable' attribute to the div.
 However, 'dropping' and then making sure the data follows the div is the next thing I need to figure out.
 This will involve State and Ref probably.

+#42 Starting to think I'm better off rendering a button in each of the books ....